stylesuxx/Oversample/README.md

 This is one of the first thing done, when you create a new *Oversample* object.
 This will now apply to **all your analog measurements**.

-The ADC provides us with 10Bit resolution.
-So to get 11Bit resolution we need to oversample by:
+The ADC provides us with 10 Bit resolution.
+So to get 11 Bit resolution we need to oversample by:

 > 4^n, n= 11 - 10 = 1 => 4 samples.